Choosing a Bonsai Stand

 6. Consider Display Environment

-For indoor display, almost any stand material will work.
+For indoor display, any type of wood for stands will work.

 Summary of Key Tips: